Mook-as/stackato-doc/user/reference/client-ref.rst

     --non-interactive
       Alias of --no-prompt.
-    --organization
+    --credentials

-		The organization to use.
+		The credentials to use.
-		This is a stackato/CFv2 specific option.
+		Each use of the option declares a single element, using the form "key: value" for the argument.
-		If not specified the user is asked interactively to choose an organization.
+		This is a Stackato 3 specific option.

     --no-trace
       Complementary alias of --trace.